 This paper argues that there can be synergies between non-standard monetary and macroprudential policies in a monetary union, where the monetary policy appropriately focuses on union-wide economic conditions only.
-Region-specific macroprudential policies that stabilize excessive borrowing at regional level can be a helpful complement to the accommodative monetary policy stance, as the combination of the two would favor macroeconomic and financial stability at both regional and union-wide level.
+Region-specific macroprudential policies that stabilize excessive borrowing at regional level can be a helpful complement to the accommodative monetary policy stance, as the combination of the two favors macroeconomic and financial stability at both regional and union-wide level.

 Our results can be further explored.
-In the framework we use, the regional housing stock is constant.
-The model can be extended to allow for (endogenous) production of housing, which would then directly enter GDP dynamics.
-Moreover, from a theoretical perspective, it would be interesting to assess the macroeconomic effects of a systematic and explicit coordination between the union-wide monetary policy authority and the region-specific macroprudential authorities.
+From a theoretical perspective, it would be interesting to assess the macroeconomic effects of a systematic and explicit coordination between the union-wide monetary policy authority and the regionspecific macroprudential authorities.
+From the empirical point of view, the analysis of the macroeconomic effects with maximum likelihood and/or Bayesian estimation methods would contribute substantially to the debate.
 We leave these issues for future research.